Harriet Wetherall (1801-1859), who married a leading artist

 A notice in the local newspapers a few weeks after his death advertised an auction of his belongings, including furniture, watercolours, oils, drawings, camera equipment and books.
 The auction catalogue stated that Thomas’s “attractive social qualities procured him a widely extended circle of friends; whilst his indefatigable and eminently successful application to art – in which a correct knowledge of chiaro-oscura, and perfect truthfulness to nature in colour, united with innate genius, were especially remarkable – earned for him a celebrity that many professional men might have good reason to envy.”

-The couple had a number of children, who were baptised at St Etheldreda Church in Norwich and went on to school.
+The couple had a number of children, who were baptised at St Etheldreda Church in Norwich.

-- Matilda Lound (1827-1907) married commercial traveller Edward Thirkettle in Norwich in 1859 and lived in Hackney, then in Essex, where the couple raised a family.
-He later became a clerk in the hops trade.
-The 1901 census recorded them in Woodford, Essex.
-Edward died in 1904 and was buried in Deal, Kent.
-Matilda ended her days in Eaton, a suburb of Norwich, and was buried there in 1907.
+• Matilda Lound (1827-1907) was baptised in Norwich and married commercial traveller Edward Thirkettle there in 1859.
+They raised their family in Hackney and Dalston in London and census returns show they were comfortable enough to have a domestic servant.
+At some point Edward became a clerk in the hops trade.
+The 1901 census recorded them in Woodford, Essex, with Edward working as a mercantile clerk.
+Edward died in 1904 and was buried in Eaton, now a suburb of Norwich.
+Matilda ended her days there and died in 1907.

 Sources: BMDs, census and other info at Ancestry.com and Findmypast.com.
 Records at Norfolk Family History Society.
-British Newspaper Archive.
+British Newspaper Archive (titles in text).
 Websites linked to in the text.
 The Dictionary of National Biography.
-The picture top is Devil’s Tower Looking towards Carrow Bridge from Norwich by Thomas Lound.